The Brooklyn Bums, the Miracle Mets, and the Extraordinary Life of a Baseball Legend

 ISBN 9780451239945 | 400 pages | 06 Aug 2013 | NAL | 8.26 x 5.23in | 18 - AND UP

 Summary of Gil Hodges Summary of Gil Hodges Reviews for Gil Hodges An Excerpt from Gil Hodges

-Due to his achievements as a player and manager, as well as his sterling character, Gil Hodges deserves to be in the Hall of Fame more than any other player.
+Due to his achievements as a player and manager, as well as his sterling character, Gil Hodges deserves to be in the Hall of Fame as much as any player honored by the institution.
 A towering figure during the Golden Era of the 1950s, Hodges was the Brooklyn Dodgers’ powerful first baseman who, alongside Jackie Robinson, helped drive his team to six pennants and a thrilling World Series victory in 1955.
-Fans never booed the beloved home run hitter from Indiana who married a Brooklyn girl and settled in their borough, and they famously prayed for him when he slumped.

 To keep up-to-date, input your email address, and we will contact you on publication